100%

 GIC’s governance of climate-related risks and opportunities

-At the management level, GIC’s Sustainability Committee oversees GIC’s management of climate issues, and regularly updates the Board and its committees.
-Formalised in 2016, the Committee comprises senior leaders from the investment, risk, and corporate functions, and is currently chaired by the Chief Investment Officer for Fixed Income, who is also a member of GIC’s Group Executive Committee.
-It develops GIC’s sustainability strategy, drives the implementation of GIC’s sustainability policy, supports and promotes sound stewardship, monitors and responds to relevant sustainability issues including climate change, and regularly reviews portfolio metrics such as the weighted average carbon intensity (WACI).
+At the management level, GIC’s Sustainability Committee oversees the management of climate issues, and regularly updates the Board and its relevant committees, as well as GIC’s Group Executive Committee, Investment Management Committee, and other relevant management bodies.
+Formalised in 2016, the Sustainability Committee comprises senior leaders from the investment, risk, and corporate functions, and is currently chaired by the Chief Investment Officer for Fixed Income & Multi Asset, who is also a member of GIC’s Group Executive Committee.
+The Sustainability Committee’s terms of reference are set out by the Group Executive Committee, and includes developing GIC’s sustainability strategy and policy, driving sustainability integration across investment and corporate processes, monitoring the sustainability characteristics of the GIC portfolio, and managing external communications and partnerships.

 Strategy